Limber up!

 Circles and Ellipses:

 Drawing circles and ellipses without a stencil is a skill that takes practice.
 Using circle and ellipse drawing as a warm-up exercise is a great way to kill two birds with one stone.
 Quick sketches of circles and ellipses will help you practice drawing circles neatly while warming up your hand at the same time.
-This exercise is a must-add to your design toolbox since many jewelry designs include circles or ellipses.
+This exercise is a must-add to your design toolbox since many jewellery design drawings include circles or ellipses.

 Spheres: